Front-End-xMikussTVx/Front-End-xMikussTVx/README.md

 <br>

 > I am **xMikussTVx** - **Mikołaj Kaczmarczyk**
-I'm xMikussTVx, I'm 17 and I've been programming since 2019 He works mainly in programming languages ​​such as LUA, HTML AND CSS
+I'm 17 and I've been programming since 2019
+I work mainly in programming languages ​​such as LUA, HTML AND CSS
 <br>

 #### Contact and Socials